-The small mountaintop Buddhist community of Mount Koya is one of Japan’s most magical destinations, and the perfect place to spend a night at a Buddhist temple in shukubo temple lodgings.
+The small mountaintop Buddhist community of Mount Koya (Koyasan) is one of Japan’s most magical, if increasingly popular, destinations and the perfect place to spend a night at a Buddhist temple in shukubo temple lodgings.

-Located in a peaceful wooded area of Wakayama Prefecture, south of Kyoto and Osaka, Koya-san (as it is called in Japanese) is the headquarters of the Shingon school of Buddhism, and home to more than 100 temples and monasteries.
+Located in a remote wooded area of Wakayama Prefecture, south of Kyoto and Osaka, Koyasan (as it is called in Japanese) is the headquarters of the Shingon school of Buddhism, and home to more than 100 temples and monasteries.

 Mount Koya was originally established in the year 819 by the famous monk Kukai (also known as Kobo Daishi).
-To this day it remains a spiritual retreat and one of the holiest places in Japan.
+Although Koya-san is not as serene as it was in the 9th century, to this day it remains a spiritual retreat and one of the holiest places in Japan.

-Despite being a little bit off the beaten path (and missed by most visitors to Japan), Koya-san is fairly easy to access from Osaka and Kyoto, and is an essential destination for travelers interested in Buddhism, history, traditional culture and nature.
+Koyasan is fairly easy to access from Osaka and Kyoto, which undoubtedly contributes to its recent boom in visitors.
+Yet despite the rise in tourism, Mount Koya remains an essential destination for travelers interested in Buddhism, history, traditional culture, and nature.

 What to See in Mount Koya